t9md/vim-choosewin/README.md

 # Land to window you choose.
 Aiming to mimic tmux's `display-pane` feature, which enables you to choose window interactively.

 This plugin should be useful especially when you are working on high resolution wide display.
 Since with wide display, you are likely to open multiple window and moving around window is a little bit tiresome.
 This plugin make window excursion simplify.

-  1. display window label on statusbar
+  1. display window label on statusline or middle of each window(Overlay).
   2. read input from user
   3. you can land window you choose